abbibrunton/notes/topics/git/modules/pull-requests/README.md

 ### PR From a Branch Within a Repository
 #### Create a feature branch and push it to VCS
 1. Clone a repository down using `git clone [URL to repository]` and `cd` into it
-2. Switch to the branch you want to create a feature branch from (usually master or development), using `git checkout [master/development/other]`
+2. Switch to the branch you want to create a feature branch from (usually master or development), using:
+   `git checkout [master/development/other]`
 3. Create and switch to a new (feature) branch using `git checkout -b [new branch name]`
 4. Push the feature branch up to git using `git push origin [new branch name]`
 5. Make changes on your feature branch, and then use `git add`, `git commit` and `git push` to make sure the changes are reflected in your VCS.